imperva/stepping/README.md

 # Stepping
-Stepping is a framework designed to eases the implementation of data processing solutions.
+Stepping is a framework designed to ease the implementation of data processing solutions.
 In use cases where we need to implement data or data-streaming algorithms or any other processing on data, we need to first handle many different infrastructure issues.